 Please note: You have to do this registration yourself and cannot delegate it e.g. to a service provider.
 Because for registration under § 9 VerpackG and for submitting data reports under § 10 VerpackG, no third parties may be commissioned (see § 33 VerpackG)!

 By the time the new law VerpackG comes into force at the latest, you also have to register with the new “Central Packaging Registry”– you have to do this before you dispatch anything to the German market for the first time.
 This is because you are definitely not permitted to put into circulation packaging not properly registered.
 The mandatory registration applies to corporations as well as small retailers.
-In order to be ready for the new packaging act 2019, the entry during the present year 2018 is advisable.
-You can apply for the requisite registration number in good time before 1 January 2019 under www.verpackungsregister.org.
+You can apply for the requisite registration number under www.verpackungsregister.org.

 The main objective of the new German Packaging Act 2019 (VerpackG) is to prevent or reduce the impact of packaging waste on the environment.
 This is to be achieved by avoiding and recycling packaging waste.
 Especially the recycling quotas as defined in the packaging ordinance in 1991 are no longer up to date regarding the modern possibilities of packaging recovery and recycling.